Trial of former Flynn business partner begins in Virginia

 ALEXANDRIA, Va.
-(AP) - Prosecutors say a one-time business partner of former national security adviser Michael Flynn lied to hide the fact that he and Flynn were secretly working on behalf of the Turkish government to advance its agenda.
+(AP) - A one-time business partner of former national security adviser Michael Flynn lied to hide the fact that he and Flynn were secretly working on behalf of the Turkish government to advance its agenda, prosecutors said Monday.

-Bijan Kian is accused of illegally acting as an agent of the Turkish government.
-In opening statements at Kian’s trial Monday in Alexandria, prosecutors say Kian and Flynn sought to discredit Turkish cleric Fethullah Gulen.
+A federal jury in Alexandria heard opening statements in the case against Bijan Kian, who is accused of illegally acting as an agent of the Turkish government.
+Assistant U.S. Attorney John Gibbs told jurors that Kian and Flynn worked at Turkey’s behest to discredit Turkish cleric Fethullah Gulen.
 Turkey’s president, Recep Tayyip Erdogan, blames Gulen for a failed coup there and wants Gulen extradited from the U.S.

 Prosecutors say federal law required Kian to register as a foreign agent in the interest of transparency.
+They say emails and other evidence show involvement and direction from high-level Turkish ministers, administered through a Turkish businessman, Kamil Alptekin, who served as a conduit and had connections to Kian.

-Defense lawyers say Kian regularly sought and followed advice from top law firms about his registration obligations.
+Defense lawyers countered that Kian regularly sought and followed advice from top law firms about his registration obligations.
+Initially, Kian received advice that he register not as a foreign agent but as a lobbyist, and he did exactly that.

+The lawyer, Robert Trout, said Kian was not required to register as a foreign agent because he was never working at Turkey’s behest.
+He said Kian, an Iranian-American who fled that country before the 1979 revolution that brought Ayatollah Ruhollah Khomeini to power, has strongly held views of his own in which he sees Gulen as an Islamic militant similar to Khomeini.

+He said there were times during which the work product produced by Kian and Flynn, who were partners in Flynn Intel Group, diverged from the Turkish government’s interests.
+For instance, he said Kian produced memos recommending against Turkey seeking Gulen’s extradition.

 Copyright © 2019 The Washington Times, LLC.